 The key to understanding the difference between your burden and your load is the words of Galatians 6.
 It’s a fairly large difference.

-Carry each other’s burdens, and in this way you will fulfill the law of Christ.
-If anyone thinks he is something when he is nothing, he deceives himself.
+Bear one another’s burdens, and thereby fulfill the law of Christ.
+3 For if anyone thinks he is something when he is nothing, he deceives himself.
 4 But each one must examine his own work, and then he will have reason for boasting in regard to himself alone, and not in regard to another.5 For each one will bear his own load.
 Galatians 6: 2-5 NASB

 But think about it.
 I seems to me that the richer, prettier, smarter you are the less likely you are to be in the kingdom.
 It is up to you how you react and what you do with your load.
 It’s how we react to the call of God in our lives.